internetarchive/openlibrary-client/README.md

 ### Command Line Tool

 Installing the openlibrary-client library will also install the `ol` command line utility.
 Right now it does exactly nothing.

 ```
 $ ol

-usage: ol [-h] [-v] [--configure] [--get-work] [--get-book] [--get-olid]
+usage: ol [-h] [-v] [--configure] [--get-work] [--get-author-works]
-          [--olid OLID] [--isbn ISBN] [--create CREATE] [--title TITLE]
+          [--get-book] [--get-olid] [--olid OLID] [--isbn ISBN]
+          [--create CREATE] [--title TITLE] [--author-name AUTHOR_NAME]
           [--baseurl BASEURL] [--email EMAIL]

 olclient

 optional arguments:
   -h, --help            show this help message and exit
   -v                    Displays the currently installed version of ol
   --configure           Configure ol client with credentials
   --get-work            Get a work by --title, --olid
+  --get-author-works    Get a works of an author providing author's --olid,
+                        --author-name
   --get-book            Get a book by --isbn, --olid
   --get-olid            Get an olid by --title or --isbn
   --olid OLID           Specify an olid as an argument
   --isbn ISBN           Specify an isbn as an argument
   --create CREATE       Create a new work from json
   --title TITLE         Specify a title as an argument
+  --author-name AUTHOR_NAME
+                        Specify an author as an argument
   --baseurl BASEURL     Which OL backend to use
   --email EMAIL         An IA email for requests which require authentication.
                         You will be prompted discretely for a password
 ```

 You can create a new work from the command line using the following syntax.
 It's almost identical to the olclient.common.Book object construction, except instead of providing an Author object, you instead pass a key for "author" and a corresponding value: